 This became known as sound-on-film, and has been the dominant technology since the 30s.
 Although there have been plenty of technical improvements to the way sound is recorded, mixed and played, sound-on-film is still being used today.
 The most notable advance in recent years was Dolby’s High Quality Stereo Sound.

 In 1976, Star Wars introduced Dolby Stereo to the world.
-Audiences had previously been listening to films through a single large speaker (mono) at the front of the cinema but Dolby Stereo allowed recording of four different tracks that could be played at the front and back and left and right of the cinema, giving audiences a much more immersive experience.
+Audiences had previously been listening to films through a single large speaker (mono) at the front of the cinema but Dolby Stereo allowed recording of four different tracks that could be played at the front, back, left and right of the cinema, giving audiences a much more immersive experience.
 With all the action and the amazing score, Star Wars was the perfect film to show off the new surround sound technology.

 Technology in film and sound recording has come along in leaps and bounds since 1976.
-Now, to truly "wow" audiences, filmmakers and sound designers have to constantly innovate and perfect their craft.
-Since the Academy Awards began recognizing sound design in film in 1930, the atmosphere and immersion that sound can bring to film has become high art.
+Now, to truly wow audiences, filmmakers and sound designers have to constantly innovate and perfect their craft.
+Since the Academy Awards began recognising sound design in film in 1930, the atmosphere and immersion that sound can bring to film has become high art.